GallagherSecurity/mobileconnectsdk-xamarin-bindings/README.md

 ## iOS Bindings

 The iOS SDK is written in "pure" Swift, which Xamarin cannot directly use.
-As per [Microsoft's iOS binding documentation](ms-ios-bindings), an Objective-C compatible "proxy" framework is required.
+As per [Microsoft's iOS binding documentation][ms-ios-bindings], an Objective-C compatible "proxy" framework is required.
 The Xamarin bindings then reference this proxy framework.

 The proxy framework for iOS (Xcode project) can be found under the [bindings/ios/mobileconnectsdkproxy][bindingsiosproxy] directory